Generated forest canyon river scene representing the South Fork Payette River near Lowman in Idaho, not an exact location photo

 Backup water

-If the South Fork is too pushy, drop to the broader Payette corridor for easier scouting or move to Deadwood for a colder more controlled backup plan.
+If the South Fork is too pushy, drop to the broader Payette area for easier scouting or move to Deadwood for a colder more controlled backup plan.

-IDFG's 2025-2027 rules list a 2-trout limit for the South Fork Payette River and its tributaries, except where the Middle Fork carries different language.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+IDFG's 2025-2027 rules list a 2-trout limit for the South Fork Payette River and its smaller streams, except where the Middle Fork carries different language.
 Check the current planner before mixing sections on the same day.

 South Fork Recreation Site